-The Harrisburg Area YMCA offers youth mentoring groups for children to help them engage in positive relationships and develop new life skills.
-We provide knowledge, character development, guidance, and encouragement to help youth realize their life potential.
+The Harrisburg Area YMCA offers youth mentoring groups for children.
+Our mentoring groups help them engage in positive relationships and develop new life skills.
+We provide knowledge, character growth, and guidance to help youth realize their life potential.
 Mentoring helps build self-confidence, self-esteem, and allows them to create their own goals.
 Studies show that youth with mentors had a better rapport, social conduct, and healthier friendships.

-We provide programs that provide a safe and interactive environment for Harrisburg Area youth and teens to interact with one another.
-In collaboration with Dauphin County, the Harrisburg Area YMCA has built programs that keep kids off the streets and engaged in activities that will change their future.
+We provide programs that provide a safe climate for Harrisburg Area youth and teens to connect with one another.
+Partnered with Dauphin County, the Harrisburg Area YMCA has built programs that keep kids off the streets.
+They engage them in projects that will change their future!

 Camp Curtin YMCA - Man Up and Sisters Helping Sisters

 The Camp Curtin YMCA’s Man Up and Sisters Helping Sisters youth mentoring programs collaborate directly with Dauphin County Children & Youth and Dauphin County Juvenile Probation to provide youth with a place to learn the skills they need to live healthy and productive lives.

 Our purpose is to empower inner-city youth in our community to reach their goals by providing them with guidance and positive direction in developing independent living skills, which will help enrich their life experiences.
 Our program is designed to assist youth with improving self-esteem, social competence, and reducing high-risk behaviors.
 We focus on providing our youth with meaningful relationships with professional adults who are dedicated to our youth.

 Community referrals are accepted for additional information or to make a community referral please contact the Camp Curtin YMCA at (717) 238-9622.

 Camp Curtin YMCA - Girls AIM and Boys LEAD